mmonfils/neighborhood-lab-dsm/front-porch-manual/spreadsheet-blueprint.md

 ## Column Rules

-* **Household ID:** Use simple codes like H01 or H02.
-Do not write down specific names, phone numbers, or exact street addresses on this shared file.
-This keeps household data completely private and independent.
+* **Household Name (Location):** Keep data tracking casual, person-centered, and private.
+Lead with a first name or a family/group nickname, followed by a brief physical description or building space in parentheses.
+To maintain absolute household privacy and independence, **never** write down full names, phone numbers, or exact street addresses on this shared file.
+  * *For Apartments / Shared Walls:* `Dave (Apt 3C)` or `Sarah (Floor 2)`
+  * *For Houses / Standalone Lots:* `Marcus (Yellow House)` or `The Garcias (Corner Lot)`
 * **Resource Type:** Put items into our three basic wealth categories, including Tools (physical gear), Skills (practical capabilities), or Knowledge (specialized understanding).
 * **Description:** Write down what the resource actually is, like a 10-foot ladder, a chainsaw, an open garage for car repairs, fluent Spanish translation, or a deep understanding of local property tax procedures.
 * **Availability Notes:** Add simple details on when the resource might be available or any helpful boundaries, such as "Weekends only" or "Evenings after 6 PM."
 * **Contact Method:** Use direct, local methods that do not rely on apps or corporate links.
-You can write simple notes like "knock on side door" or "drop a text."
+You can write simple notes like "knock on side door" or "send a text."
 * **Last Checked:** Note when the information was updated.
 We typically review this list twice a year, once during spring yard cleanups and once right before winter storms hit.

 ## Safety Rules